 Even though you may be in the world, you will be as it were out of it and you will be beyond pleasure and pain and the equanimity of your mind will never be disturbed.
 All your bodily diseases will disappear of their own accord.
 When you realize Brahman, the stage of a sadhaka is over.
 After that you may remain in the world enjoying the full bliss of Self-realization, a devotee in the real sense of the word of the all pervading Omnipotence.
 It has been said, “One can really worship God only after becoming one with him.”

-I am always taking the “wine of Soham” and thus I have been spoilt.… If any one wants to spoil his life as I have spoiled mine, he should with open eyes and confidence in himself accept this dose of the Soham wine and then live in the bliss of his own Self.
+I am always taking the “wine of Soham” and thus I have been spoilt.
+If any one wants to spoil his life as I have spoiled mine, he should with open eyes and confidence in himself take this dose of the Soham wine and then live in the bliss of his own Self.

 A person should day and night repeat Soham in his mind and direct all his senses towards it.
 He will then become one with it.

 He alone is a true saint who has thoroughly realized the truth of Soham [I am That].
 His mind, intellect and his senses and even the hair on his body are full of the true meaning of Soham.
 He may or may not do any outward actions.
 Even though he may do certain actions, he is detached from them.
 He is videhi [apart from the body] like King Janaka.
 He looks upon worldly and spiritual things equally and goes beyond the states of pain and pleasure.
 He knows the only true Being and is always experiencing the state of unlimited joy.